ctgarma/email-client/README.md

 npm install

+To start the program run :

+npm start

+To start the test suite run:

+npm test

 The project is using an .env file that contains the appropriate URL for the Email-services API.
 Please modify it accordingly.